auwahmad/RBF-NN-SupervisoryControl/README.md

 # RBF-NN-SupervisoryControl

 ## Introduction
-A PD Controller Design was designed for Single Link Robotic Joint with a comparision between Root Locus and Radial Baise Function Neural Network as a Supervisory Control.
+A PD Controller Design was designed for Single Link Robotic Joint with a comparision between Root Locus and Radial Basis Function Neural Network as a Supervisory Control.

 ## System Model
 In this example, a single-link direct-drive manipulator is actuated by a DC motor as described above.
 The schematic of the electromechanical system is as following: